-COC JNTY OF (County in which Contractor re esides)

-being g duly cautioned a and sworn states as

-follo ws:

-1. That he/she is(Title) of

-(Name of contracting party) ·

-2. That e general tax list of personal prop in which this taxing

-district has property.
-This t Union axing district inclu des property within the following ng counties:

--OR-

-2. That(Name of contraction on the general tax list of per This taxing district includes sonal property of a ny county is which this taxing d

-A. The amount of delinunpaid penalty and i ue and unpaid incl luding any due and

-Affiant

-Swo rn to and subscribed in my pres sence this d ay of 20

-Notary Public

-Note to Fiscal Officer: If any personal property taxes are delinquent you must send a copy of this statement to the County Treasurer within thirty days of the date it is submitted.
+TE OF OHIO INTY OF NTY OF being duly cautioned and sworn states as follo ws: 1.
+That he/she is of (Name of contracting party) 2.
+That is not presently charged with any delinquent (Name of contracting party) personal property taxes on the general tax list of personal property of any county in which this taxing district has property.
+This taxing district includes property within the following counties: Union 2. -OR- That is charged with delinquent personal property tax 2.
+That is charged with delinquent personal property tax (Name of contracting party) on the general tax list of personal property of any county is which this taxing district has property.
+This taxing district includes property within the following counties: Union A. The amount of delinquent personal property tax due and unpaid including any due and unpaid penalty and interest is \$ Affiant Swoi m to and subscribed in my presence this day of, 20 Notary Public o Fiscal Officer: If any personal property taxes are delinquent you must send a copy of this statement to the County Treasurer within days of the date it is submitted.

-$\underline{\text{WARNING:}}$ MAKING FALSE STATEMENT ON THIS AFFIDAVIT MAY BE PUNISHABLE BY FINE AND/OR IMPRISONMENT.
+WARNING: MAKING FALSE STATEMENT ON THIS AFFIDAVIT MAY BE PUNISHABLE BY FINE AND/OR IMPRISONMENT.